What Is an OFAC Check?

 There are some people and companies with whom you should do business, and there are some you should avoid at all costs.
 An OFAC check is a specific background screening that confirms whether or not a person or organization is listed on any watchlist maintained by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC).

-What Are OFAC Sanctions?
+What are OFAC sanctions?

 OFAC sanctions are designed to address threats to U.S. national security, foreign policy, or economic disruption which may or may not affect the United States.
 These sanctions typically target: